OhACD/Math-Question-Generator/README.md

 python question_generator.py
 ```

-The tool will randomly generate either an arithmetic question, a word problem or a multiplication problem with multiple choice answers.
+The tool will randomly generate either an arithmetic question, a word problem, a counting or a multiplication problem with multiple choice answers.

 ## Future Plans